 Prospective financial counselors should earn a 2-year associate's degree or a 4-year bachelor's degree in either finance or accounting.
 Companies may require that financial counselors receive certification upon employment, which is easily done through a Certified Personal Finance Counselor (CPFC) program, usually offered by the state the company resides in.

-The U.S. Bureau of Labor Statistics (BLS) predicts that much faster than average growth will occur in financial counseling, with personal financial advisor jobs expected to see a 27% increase between 2012 and 2022 (www.bls.gov).
-The BLS also reports that credit counselors earned a median annual income of $39,420, as of May 2012.
+The U.S. Bureau of Labor Statistics (BLS) predicts that much faster than average growth will occur in financial counseling, with personal financial advisor jobs expected to see a 15% increase between 2016 and 2026 with a median annual salary of $88,890 as of 2018 (www.bls.gov).
+The BLS also reports that credit counselors earned a median annual income of $45,180, as of May 2018.
 Financial counselors will be especially in demand to assist with retirement planning, since the baby boomer generation is aging.

 For those with an interest in researching companies and stock performances before recommending investments, becoming a financial analyst may be a good career option.
 Financial analysts perform many duties that include evaluating current and past industry data, investigating economic activities, interviewing company officers and creating reports to present to individual and business investors.